 - How to reply to fake Google reviews

-We’ll also touch on the impact of fake Google reviews and how they affect your business reputation.
+We’ll also touch on the impact of fake Google reviews and how they affect your business and online reputation.

 This information may not make you an expert on fake Google reviews.
 But it will inform your approach for reporting and removing fake reviews on Google.